AnomalyCLIP: Object-agnostic Prompt Learning for Zero-shot Anomaly Detection: Related Work

 \section{Related Work}

-\paragraph{Zero-shot anomaly detection} ZSAD relies on the model's strong transferability to handle unseen anomalies~\citep{aota2023zero}.
-A very recent approach WinCLIP~\citep{jeong2023winclip} presents a seminal work that leverages CLIP for ZSAD.
+\paragraph{Zero-shot anomaly detection} ZSAD relies on the model's strong transferability to handle unseen anomalies~\citep{ aota2023zero}.
+CLIP-AD~\citep{liznerski2022exposing} and ZOC~\citep{esmaeilpour2022zero} are early studies in utilizing CLIP for ZSAD, but they mainly focus on the anomaly classification task.
+ACR~\citep{li2023zero} requires tuning on target-domain-relevant auxiliary data for ZSAD on different target datasets, while AnomalyCLIP can be applied to different datasets after it is trained on one general dataset.
+A very recent approach WinCLIP~\citep{jeong2023winclip} presents a seminal work that leverages CLIP for zero-shot classification and segmentation.
 It uses a large number of hand-crafted text prompts and involves multiple forward passes of image patches for anomaly segmentation.
 To tackle this inefficiency, VAND~\citep{chen2023zero} introduces learnable linear projection techniques to enhance the modeling of local visual semantics.
 However, these approaches suffer from insufficiently generalized textual prompt embeddings, which degrades their performance in identifying anomalies associated with various unseen object semantics.
-AnomalyCLIP utilizes only two object-agnostic learnable text prompts to optimize the generic text prompts of abnormality and normality, and it can obtain segmentation results with just a single forward pass. \paragraph{Prompt learning} Rather than resorting to full network fine-tuning, prompt learning emerges as a parameter-efficient alternative to achieve satisfactory results~\citep{sun2022dualcoop, khattak2023maple, kim2023zegot, zhou2022conditional}.
+AnomalyCLIP utilizes only two object-agnostic learnable text prompts to optimize the generic text prompts of abnormality and normality, and it can obtain segmentation results with just a single forward pass.
+AnomalyGPT~\citep{gu2023anomalygpt} is a concurrent work in utilizing foundation models for AD, but it is designed for unsupervised/few-shot AD with manually crafted prompts. \paragraph{Prompt learning} Rather than resorting to full network fine-tuning, prompt learning emerges as a parameter-efficient alternative to achieve satisfactory results~\citep{sun2022dualcoop, khattak2023maple, kim2023zegot, zhou2022conditional}.
 CoOp~\citep{zhou2022learning} introduces learnable text prompts for few-shot classification.
 On this basis, DenseCLIP~\citep{rao2022denseclip} extends prompt learning to dense prediction tasks with an extra image decoder.
 Instead, AnomalyCLIP proposes object-agnostic prompt learning for anomaly detection, blocking out the potential adverse impact of the diverse object semantics on anomaly detection.
 Benefiting from the glocal context optimization, AnomalyCLIP can capture local anomaly semantics such that we can simultaneously perform classification and segmentation tasks without an additional decoder network like~\cite{rao2022denseclip}.